DataSystemsGroupUT/SmartML/README.md

 ```

 ---
+## Contribution
+To Contribute to `SmartML`, Please Follow these <a href = "https://github.com/DataSystemsGroupUT/SmartML/blob/master/CONTRIBUTE.md"> GuideLines </a>

+---
 ## Publication

 SmartML has been accepted as a DEMO paper at EDBT 19 in Lisbon Portugal <a href = "http://openproceedings.org/2019/conf/edbt/EDBT19_paper_235.pdf">[PDF]</a>: